maddox/dasher/README.md

 ## How it works

 It's pretty simple.
-Press a button and an HTTP request is made.
+Press a button and an HTTP request is made or local command is ran.
 That's it.

 You configure your Dash button(s) via `config/config.json`.
-You add its network address, a url, an http method, and optionally a content body and headers.
+You add its network address and either a url, an http method, and optionally a content body and headers or a local command to execute.

 When Dasher starts, it will listen for your button being pressed.
-Once it sees it, it will then make the HTTP request that you defined for it in your config.
+Once it sees it, it will then make the HTTP request or run the command that you defined for it in your config.

 ## Configuration